Wilmington Tour Boat Accident Lawyers

 Procedures to Take After an Accident

 Any boat operator, including a tour boat operator, has to follow certain procedures in the case of an accident.
-They include:

 - Stopping to provide assistance to injured individuals in order to minimize or prevent injury.